webstah/self-supervised-bss-via-multi-encoder-ae/README.md

 <p align="center">
     <img src="assets/tri_circ_1.png" alt="drawing" width="40%" height="40%"/> &nbsp; <img src="assets/tri_circ_2.png" alt="drawing" width="40%" height="40%"/>
     <p align="center">
       Figure 4.
-Even though there are two sources in the mixtures, we choose three encoders to show that the number of sources can be overestimated as the proposed framework will converge on a solution where only two of the encoders are responsible for seperating the triangles and circles.
+Even though there are two sources in the mixtures, we choose three encoders to show that the number of sources can be overestimated as the proposed method will converge on a solution where only two of the encoders are responsible for seperating the triangles and circles.
     </p>
 </p>